ntdevlabs/tiny11builder/README.md

 -WindowsIsoDownloader.exe (you can find the source code and build it if you want: <https://github.com/ianis58/WindowsIsoDownloader>) (not directly included, but is downloaded by the PowerShell script).

 Also included is autounattend.xml file:
--it bypass the need to connect to/create a Microsoft account during OOBE (Out Of the Box Experience, AKA the first startup setup wizard).
+* it bypass the need to connect to/create a Microsoft account during OOBE (Out Of the Box Experience, AKA the first startup setup wizard).
--it automatically accept the EULA (End User Licence Agreement) so it skip this step.
+* it automatically accept the EULA (End User Licence Agreement) so it skip this step.
--it skip the product key step (if your PC was bought with Windows 10 or 11 on it and it has EFI/UEFI, the product key is stored in EFI/UEFI and is automatically used.
+* it skip the product key step (if your PC was bought with Windows 10 or 11 on it and it has EFI/UEFI, the product key is stored in EFI/UEFI and is automatically used.
 Otherwise, you'll be able to set it after setup).

-Instructions:
+# Run it

 1. Download this repository as zip and unzip it where you want.
 2. Open a Powershell as administrator, go to the extraction path, and run the following commands: